 What not to shred

-Office waste may not be commingled in shredding containers.
-Regular waste should be placed in a lined trashcan or recycling bin.
+It is not permitted to put office waste in shredding containers.
+Use lined trashcans or recycling bins to dispose of regular waste.
 Request recycling services from the Zero Waste department.

 Do not place in the shredding containers: